 The Company assessed the changes to the Exchanged Note included in the Second Amendment and accounted for it as a modification of the Exchanged Note.
 Therefore, the Company determined the incremental value of the derivative instruments, as a result of the Second Amendment, specifically the Exchanged Warrant.
-See Note 11 "Warrants and Derivative Liabilities" for discussion of the valuation of the Exchanged Warrant.
+(See Note 11 "Warrants and Derivative Liabilities" for discussion of the valuation of the Exchanged Warrant.)

-During the three months ended June 30, 2013, the Company recorded non-cash interest expense for amortization of the debt discount related to the convertible notes of \$1.5 million.
+During the three and six months ended September 30, 2013, the Company recorded non-cash interest expense for amortization of the debt discount related to the convertible notes of \$1.2 million and \$2.7 million, respectively.

 Provided certain equity conditions were met, the Company could elect to repay principal and interest in shares of the Company's common stock.
 If the Company elected to make a payment in shares of the Company's common stock, the number of shares issued was determined by dividing the amount of such payment by 85% of the lessor of the average volume-weighted average price ("VWAP") of the 10 consecutive days immediately preceding the payment date or the VWAP price on the day preceding the payment date (the "Market Price").
 The Company recorded the difference between the closing price of its common stock on the day preceding the payment date and the Market Price as a discount on the fair value of its shares.
-During the three months ended June 30, 2013, the Company recorded \$0.1 million of non-cash interest expense related to installment payments made by issuing the Company's common stock at a discount.
+During both the three and six months ended September 30, 2013, the Company recorded \$1.8 million of non-cash interest expense related to installment payments made by issuing the Company's common stock at a discount.

-On March 2, 2014, the Company entered into an Exchange Agreement with CVI, pursuant to which the Company exchanged the Exchanged Note for approximately 6.6 million shares of common stock and extinguished the debt.
+On March 2, 2014, the Company entered into an Exchange Agreement with CVI, pursuant to which the Company exchanged Note for approximately 6.6 million shares of common stock and extinguished the debt.
 As a result of this transaction, the Company recorded a loss on the extinguishment of debt of \$5.2 million during the three months ended March 31, 2014.